 It’s also a great way to help build engagement and commitment.
 Most employees really appreciate the opportunity to sit down and discuss how they feel about the job and to make suggestions about what else they could do to contribute to the success of the business.

-Of course any performance management software system is only as good as the people who are managing it – but it would be interesting to know how many of the SMEs on the Best Companies list are using technology to help drive performance?
+Of course any performance management software system is only as good as the people who are managing it – but it would be interesting to know how many of the SMEs on the Best Companies to Work For list are using technology to help drive performance?

 What do you think?
 Could performance management software help SMEs improve the way they tackle appraisals?
 What’s your experience been of automating the appraisal process?